You are more than welcome to listen to none of this because let’s be honest, what the hell do I know about life and risk.

 To preface the concept of me giving life advice regarding the need to be spontaneous, I’d like to inform you that I recently relocated myself to a study room with all intentions of doing my homework.
 In a lack of motivation and undeniably creative ability to procrastinate, I instead booked a one-way ticket to Hawaii that leaves only hours after my last final.
 A word of warning, there is such a thing as too spontaneous.

-Aside from the ticket to Hawaii, my most recent bout of spontaneity landed me in a new city, at a new school, half way across the world from my family and friends and with no real plan for when I got here.
-My loose plan was the study abroad organisation however they are fairly useless so off to Seattle I went with little understanding of how the next six months of my life would work both academically and socially.
-I am no stranger to moving to foreign countries nonetheless at nineteen I am a stranger to doing it alone and the natural onset of pre-move jitters and low-key travel anxiety hit me hard in the weeks leading up to me departure.
+Aside from the ticket to Hawaii, my most recent bout of spontaneity landed me in a new city, at a new school, halfway across the world from my family and friends and with no real plan for when I got here.
+My loose structure was the study abroad organization which ended up being useless so off to Seattle I went with little knowledge of how the next six months of my life would work both academically and socially.
+I am no stranger to moving to foreign countries but I am a stranger to doing it alone and the natural onset of pre-move jitters and low-key travel anxiety hit me hard in the weeks leading up to my departure.
 Though extremely painful, this period of emotion managed to teach me a lot of about myself.
 I learned how to deal with anxiety attacks, especially when they hit you in the middle of downward facing dog during a packed yoga class.
 I now know that it is ok to cry yourself to sleep five nights in a row because you are unsure whether you’ll ever find someone to cover your rent in London.
 Most importantly, I learned how to be completely, one-hundred percent independent.
 There is nothing more isolating than going through a struggle that no one around you is facing.
 Words of comfort only mean so much when the person supplying them isn’t actually living through your situation.
 I know this sounds dramatic, no one was forcing me to move.
 Except that I was forcing myself because nothing is worse than backing down when you’ve started something.
 And hey, I lived.
-I’m thriving in Seattle and I only cry myself to sleep once ever other night so things are looking up!
+I’m thriving in Seattle and I only cry myself to sleep once every other night so things are looking up!